Isfand/rcb/README.md

 See [docs/](docs/) for more information.

 ## **Pre-built binaries:**
-[Release](https://github.com/Isfand/trash/tags) binaries are provided for linux and FreeBSD.
+[Release](https://github.com/Isfand/trash/tags) binaries are provided for Linux and FreeBSD.

 ## **Build Pre-requisites:**
 *Requires the build2-toolchain to be pre-installed.
 See https://build2.org/install.xhtml \